Pylons/pyramid/docs/designdefense.rst

 Ameliorations
 +++++++++++++

-First, the primary amelioration: :mod:`repoze.bfg` *does not expect application developers to understand ZCA concepts or any of its APIs*.
+First, the primary amelioration: :mod:`pyramid` *does not expect application developers to understand ZCA concepts or any of its APIs*.
-If an *application* developer needs to understand a ZCA concept or API during the creation of a :mod:`repoze.bfg` application, we've failed on some axis.
+If an *application* developer needs to understand a ZCA concept or API during the creation of a :mod:`pyramid` application, we've failed on some axis.

 Instead, the framework hides the presence of the ZCA registry behind special-purpose API functions that *do* use ZCA APIs.
-Take for example the ``repoze.bfg.security.authenticated_userid`` function, which returns the userid present in the current request or ``None`` if no userid is present in the current request.
+Take for example the ``pyramid.security.authenticated_userid`` function, which returns the userid present in the current request or ``None`` if no userid is present in the current request.
 The application developer calls it like so: